linode/docs/docs/style-guide.md

 ## Content

 Guides should primarily be instruction on how to accomplish a task on or relating to a Linode or Linodes.
 When writing a guide think of both *what* the guide should accomplish and *why* the reader would want to use your guide.
 A guide should be 90% instruction with 10% explanation.
-Avoid going unnecessarily in-depth; short, to-the-point explanations are preferred.
+Avoid unnecessarily in-depth details; short, to-the-point explanations are preferred.

-When writing a guide consider the audience and the level of technical ability needed to complete each task.
-A guide for a beginner's topic will take a certain amount more of explanation than a guide for an advanced user.
+When writing a guide, consider the audience and the level of technical ability needed to complete each task.
+A guide for a beginner's topic will require more detailed explanation than a guide for an advanced user.

 All guides should be straightforward, technically accurate, and thoroughly tested.
 Considerations for security and best practices should also be made.

 ### Tone

 Guides should be informational, but friendly.
 Use the active voice whenever possible, and contractions and pronouns are acceptable (in particular, the use of *you* in regards to the reader).

 Guides can use technical jargon related to Linode, Linux, and other related tech.
-Use common sense -- if the jargon is related to a high-level concept that fewer people would know, then take a sentence or two to explain it.
+Use common sense -- if a term is related to a high-level concept that fewer people would know, then take a sentence or two to explain it.

 ### Don't Duplicate Information

-Because open-source software is always being updated, these guides are always being updated to keep up.
-By avoiding duplicate information, we reduce the amount of information that can become outdated.
+Because open-source software is always being updated, our guides are constantly reviewed to ensure accuracy.
+By avoiding duplicate information, we reduce the amount of instructions that can become outdated.

 For example, if your guide requires a system with a properly configured `hosts` file and a working LAMP stack, you can link to the [Getting Started](/docs/getting-started) and [LAMP](/docs/websites/lamp) guides instead of repeating the information.